Extending Partial Representations of Circle Graphs: Introduction

 \heading{Restricted Representations.} The partial representation extension problem belongs to a larger group of problems dealing with \emph{restricted representations of graphs}.
 These problems ask whether there is some representation of an input graph $G$ satisfying some additional constraints.
 We describe two examples of these problems.

-An input of the \emph{simultaneous representations problem}, shortly $\simrep$, consists of graphs $G_1,\dots,G_k$ with some vertices common for all the graphs.
-The problem asks whether there exist representations $\calR_1,\dots,\calR_k$ representing the common vertices the same.
+An input of the \emph{simultaneous representation problem}\footnote{Here, we will focus on what is sometimes referred to as the \emph{sunflower version} in the literature, see~\cite{SimRep_Planar}.}, shortly $\simrep$, consists of graphs $G_1,\dots,G_k$ with some vertices common for all the graphs.
+The problem asks whether there exist representations $\calR_1,\dots,\calR_k$ representing the common vertices in the same way.
 This problem is polynomially solvable for permutation and comparability graphs~\cite{simrep}.
 They additionally show that for chordal graphs it is \cNP-complete when $k$ is part of the input and polynomially solvable for $k = 2$.
 For interval graphs, a linear-time algorithm is known for $k=2$~\cite{blas_rutter} and the complexity is open in general.
 For some classes, these problems are closely related to the partial representation extension problems.
-For example, there is an \cFPT\ algorithm for interval graphs with the number of common vertices as the parameter~\cite{KKV}, and partial representations of interval graphs can be extended in linear time by reducing it to corresponding simultaneous representations problems~\cite{blas_rutter}.
+For example, there is an \cFPT\ algorithm for interval graphs with the number of common vertices as the parameter~\cite{KKV}, and partial representations of interval graphs can be extended in linear time by reducing it to corresponding simultaneous representation problem~\cite{blas_rutter}.

 The \emph{bounded representation problem}~\cite{KKORSSV} prescribes bounds for each vertex of the input graph and asks whether there is some representation satisfying these bounds.
 For circle graphs, the input specifies for each chord $v$ a pair of arcs $(A_v,A'_v)$ of the circle, and a solution is required to have one endpoint of $v$ in $A_v$ and the other one in $A'_v$.
 This problem is clearly a generalization of partial representation extension since one can describe a partial representation using singleton arcs.
-It is known to be polynomially solvable for interval and proper interval graphs~\cite{BKO}, and surprisingly it is \cNP-complete for unit interval graphs~\cite{KKORSSV}.
-The complexity for other classes of graphs is not known.
+It is known to be polynomially solvable for interval and proper interval representations of interval graphs~\cite{BKO}, and surprisingly it is \cNP-complete for unit interval representations~\cite{KKORSSV,soulignac,soulignac2}.
+The complexity for other classes is not known.

 \heading{Our Results.} We study the following problem (see Section~\ref{sec:preliminaries} for definitions):